Edward Rochester: Influences

-Charlotte Brontë may have named the character after John Wilmot (1647-1680), the second Earl of Rochester.
+Charlotte Brontë may have named the character after John Wilmot (1647–1680), the second Earl of Rochester.
 Murray Pittock argued that the Earl is not merely Rochester's namesake but that his "career as it was popularly recorded is the model for the rakehell and penitent phases underlying the development of Mr. Rochester's character."
 Robert Dingley argued that it is possible Brontë drew specifically upon Wilmot's depiction in William Harrison Ainsworth's 1841 novel Old St. Paul's, wherein the Earl has a penchant for disguise and twice attempts to entrap the woman he loves in a spurious marriage.

 Literary critics also note the influence of Lord Byron, of whom Brontë was a known admirer, on Rochester's development.
 The character's threads of Byronism evolved out of Brontë's intimate knowledge of Byron's works including Cain, Childe Harold's Pilgrimage and Don Juan, as well as Thomas Moore's Life of Byron, and William Finden's engravings illustrating Byron's poetry and life.
 Caroline Franklin specified the narrator of Don Juan as potentially a significant inspiration behind Rochester's mercurial and seductive mannerism.

 The character was also influenced by the men in Brontë's personal life.
-Andrew McCarthy, the director of the Brontë Parsonage Museum, suggested that Rochester may have been inspired by Constantin Héger, a tutor whom Brontë fell in love with while studying in Brussels in 1842.
+Andrew McCarthy, the director of the Brontë Parsonage Museum, suggested that Rochester may have been inspired by Constantin Heger, a tutor whom Brontë fell in love with while studying in Brussels in 1842.
 John Pfordresher, author of The Secret History of Jane Eyre, argued that besides Heger, real-life influences on the character were Brontë's ill-tempered father, Patrick, and hedonistic brother, Branwell.
 In Patrick, Pfordresher argued, Brontë "had observed Rochester’s physical vigor, determined will, passionate temper, and defiant courage."
 When Patrick began to suffer from cataracts in his old age, Brontë nursed him, as Jane Eyre does the blinded Rochester.
 Pfordresher argued that Rochester's hedonistic tendencies were inspired by Branwell — who was fired for having an affair with his employer’s wife before becoming the "self-destroying family humiliation" through his abuse of alcohol and opium — and that Jane's playful exchanges with Rochester were based on Brontë's habit of sparring with her brother, "her mental equal" and childhood companion.